 We issue you an affidavit of due diligence.

 This notarized document outlines the steps we took — unsuccessfully — to find the information required by the DOD.
 It allows your case to move forward quickly, without aggravating continuances and requests for documents that may be unavailable indefinitely.

 While each judge and court has the discretion to review documents and ultimately reject them, we have not heard of any court rejecting our affidavits of due diligence.

-The surcharge for an affidavit is $20 and overnight delivery is available (cut off is 3:00 p.m.
-EST – workdays only).
+The charge for an affidavit of due diligence is $20 and overnight delivery is available (must order by 3 p.m.
+EST, business days only).